vippsas/vipps-login-api/vipps-login-api-quick-start.md

    * `client_id` - Merchant key is required for getting the access token.
    * `client_secret` - Merchant key is required for getting the access token.
    * `well-known_uri` - URL to well-known endpoint for used environment.
 In the test environment, you can use `https://apitest.vipps.no/access-management-1.0/access/.well-known/openid-configuration`.
 See [API Guide: well known](vipps-login-api#openid-connect-discovery-endpoint) for more details.
-   * `redirect_uri` - Redirect URL which the user agent is redirected to after finishing a login.
-The URL must be exactly the same as the one specified on portal.vipps.no.
-This URI needs to be pre-registered with Vipps and supplied as a query parameter on calls to the OAuth2 authorize endpoint.
+   * `redirect_uri` - The URL where the user is sent after finishing a login.
+The URL must be exactly the same as the one specified on <portal.vipps.no> in the "Setup login" section for your sale unit.
+For testing, you could, for example, use <http://localhost> in both places.

 ## Make API calls

 1. Send request `Get OIDC well-known`.
 1. In your active Postman environment, "vipps-login-api", copy the value of key `start_login_uri`, and use this URL in any browser.
 1. Finish Vipps login.
+This request includes a scope parameter that requests access to user information, so you may see an extra screen during login.
 1. Copy the query param `code` from the URL that the browser was redirected to after finishing Vipps Login.
 Paste this code into the key `code` in the active Postman environment.
 1. Send request `Get token` to get the access token and id token.
 1. Send request `Get user info` to get user info of the logged-in user.